alif2499/Binary-Classification-of-White-Blood-Cells-using-Convoulutional-Neural-Network/README.md

 # Binary-Classification-of-White-Blood-Cells-using-Convoulutional-Neural-Network
-This notebook contains the binary classification of White Blood Cells also known as Leukocytes using Convolutional Neural Network.
+This notebook contains the code for binary classification of White Blood Cells also known as Leukocytes using Convolutional Neural Network.

 ## Dataset
 The dataset for this classification task is taken from [Binary WBC](https://www.kaggle.com/alifrahman/binary-wbc) dataset.